Peat compost has been used by gardeners and growers for decades. However this enthusiasm to feed our own gardens is actually damaging the environment.

 Have you checked?
 Unless it says peat-free, chances are it will contain at least 70 per cent peat.

-I want to support the environment, but I need to know my plants will still do well
+I want to support the environment, but I want my plants to thrive too

-Many gardeners trust peat.
+Many gardeners trust peat as a growing medium.
 But it’s not always ideal.
 It is a poor mulch, quickly dries out, and is easily blown away.

 Peat compost alternatives have been refined over many years to provide a fantastic growing medium.
 Our own peat-free composts re-wet easily, have good water retention, do not blow away in the wind and are pleasant to handle.
 No dirty peat-stained fingers ever again!
 Also all the ingredients are organically accredited.